Be3tle/gadgetshop-mern-client-side/README.md

 - **User Authentication**: Users need to log in before accessing brand-specific products.
 - **Brands-based Products**: Explore a variety of gadgets categorized by different brands.
+- **Product Details**: Users can now view detailed information about each product.
+- **Add to Cart**: From the product details page, users can add a specific product to their cart.
+- **My Cart Page**: Users have a dedicated page to view all added products to their cart.
+- **Delete Products**: On the cart page, users can delete products one by one to manage their cart efficiently.
 - **MongoDB Integration**: Product data is fetched from MongoDB, ensuring up-to-date and accurate information.
 - **Responsive Design**: The website is designed to provide a seamless experience across various devices.